 Old timers, with lifting stabs, often have the CG around 70%.
-My Zomby trims out at almost 70% of the
+My Zomby trims out at almost 70% of the cord from the leading edge.
+It's way back!

 Often, many of the old designers didn't mark the CG on their plans, simply because they didn't know either!
 They would say, "Balance to suit and get a good glide." ("When you've got it, call us and let us know!")